Quan-p/Blog-API-Client/README.md

 -   PassportJS used for local & JWT authentication
 -   Create, edit and delete blog posts/comments as an admin using the CMS
 -   Toggle blog posts as "Published" and "Unpublished" as needed
--   Comment on any blog posts
+-   Comment on any blog post